-UCaaS enables these advanced contact centre capabilities with third-party integration to customer relationship management (CRM) and enterprise resource planning (ERP) systems (among others), support for multiple modes of communications (both internal and customer-facing), and advanced features such as skills-based routing, multi-language IVR, and automated call distribution (ACD).
+UCaaS enables these advanced contact center capabilities with third-party integration to customer relationship management (CRM) and enterprise resource planning (ERP) systems (among others), support for multiple modes of communications (both internally and customer-facing), and advanced features such as skills-based routing, multilanguage IVR, and automated call distribution (ACD).

-Global availability: When purchasing UC per location, features, functionalities and plans are determined by local carriers and vendors and may not be available - or available at the same cost - elsewhere.
+Global availability: When purchasing UC per location, features, functionalities, and plans are determined by local carriers and vendors and may not be available - or available at the same cost - elsewhere.
 Call quality can also often be inconsistent from location to location.
-These problems are further compounded as remote work grows around the world.
 Employees must be free to do their best work anywhere and everywhere work takes them.
 UCaaS makes it easier for businesses to provision unified communications and collaboration services from anywhere in the world, providing an instant global footprint to businesses of any size instead of layering on region-specific services and solutions, creating a disjointed patchwork of tools and communications workflows across locations that can erode efficiency and results.